Advance your nursing career with a Master of Science in Nursing degree

 To enroll Herzing’s MSN program, prospective students must live in a state where Herzing University is authorized to offer the MSN program.
 You must also meet the following criteria:

 - Hold a current, active and unrestricted license as a registered nurse (RN) in the same state in which they practice.
 (Note: Holding a multi-state, compact state license and being a resident in a compact license state will be deemed to have met this requirement.)

 - Hold an Associate of Science in Nursing (ASN), Bachelor of Science in Nursing (BSN) degree, or RN diploma with an overall minimum GPA of 3.0 on a 4.0 scale.

 Frequently Asked Questions

 After earning a master’s degree you may pursue further nursing credentials in a post-master’s certificate in nursing program.
-Herzing offers two certificate options with concentrations in Family Nurse Practitioner (FNP) and Nursing Education (NE).
+Herzing offers multiple certificate options with concentrations in:

 Earning an MSN represents a huge step forward in your education, but there is always more to learn.
 We are your lifelong partner in learning, dedicated to helping you earn the education needed to reach your highest career goals.

 Earning an MSN can open several doors to take your nursing career to the next level.